Eric Manuel

 Raw Recruits, a book that took a critical look at the UK program, noted that there was an empty seat between all students, and that Shearer was right-handed and sitting to Manuel's left.
 The book's authors, Alexander Wolff and Armen Keteyian, said that Manuel would have had to look over an empty space and Shearer's right arm to copy off of him—something that would not (or should not) have gone unnoticed by Shearer, the five proctors for the test, or other students sitting near them.
 Shearer reportedly boasted that he'd helped Manuel get into Kentucky.
 Ed Dove, the public defender who represented Manuel in the NCAA case, believes that Manuel may have been tripped up by signing two answer sheets.
 He believes Manuel took the test honestly on one, but someone else—without Manuel's knowledge—copied Shearer's answers on the second and sent it to ACT headquarters in Iowa City.

 Manuel transferred to Hiwassee College in Tennessee before enrolling at NAIA power Oklahoma City University.
 The NAIA initially tried to ban Manuel from playing for any of its member schools as well, but ultimately an Oklahoma district court judge said that the NAIA's reasoning was meritless (he noted that numerous players who were not only cleared to play for NAIA schools but actively recruited had backgrounds that included expulsions from other schools and criminal records) and struck down their ban; an NAIA appeal was abandoned after it was clear the organization would pay a huge amount of money for legal costs and definitely lose.
 He helped lead Oklahoma City to consecutive NAIA National Championships in 1991 and 1992.
-He was picked up by the New Jersey Nets of the NBA, but couldn't make the roster.
+He was picked up by the New Jersey Nets of the NBA, but could not make the roster.
 He played for a few years in Europe, then returned to Oklahoma City to work as a sales merchandiser for a Coca-Cola bottling plant.
-At last report, he was working for an electronics store in Oklahoma City.
+At last report, he was working as a social worker in Oklahoma City.